Become an Observer of County Boards of Election Meetings in North Carolina

 View the County Board of Election sites using a map from NCSBE.

 2. Get ready for the meeting.
-Be sure to check out the tools listed under “Resources” below.
+Be sure to check out the tools listed under “Resources” below, including our tips.
 We encourage you to take the reporting form with you.
 If you know what you're looking for while you're observing the meeting, it will make it easier to submit your report.
 Questions?
 Please reach out to us at communications [at] lwvnc.org.

 3. After the meeting, submit your report using this easy-to-use form.
-Here are a few examples of reports we received following the May 2022 statewide primary.
+Here are a few examples of excerpts from reports we received following the March 2024 statewide primary.
 We would love as much detail as possible.

 4. Make plans to attend your next meeting!
 Return to step 1 and repeat all the steps!
 Recruit friends to do this work by sharing this page and the various resources on it.